AwalaApp/network-website/users/download.md

 ## We work hard not to let you down

 We're committed to the principles of freedom of speech, personal privacy, transparency and net neutrality.
-When you use the Awala app, you can be certain that there's nothing dodgy going on behind the scenes: there's no _phoning home_, pesky ads or analytics.
+When you use Awala, you can be certain that there's nothing dodgy going on behind the scenes: there's no _phoning home_ or pesky ads, and everything is end-to-end encrypted.

 The best thing is that you don't have to take our word for it: